 You may not get search results if the domain you try to pull searches from is password protected.
-If the site you’re deploying WalkMe on and the domain you would like to search in are both accessed with single sign-on, then search integration can still be enabled.
-Otherwise contact your CSM to determine if search integration can still be configured.
+Contact your Account Manager to determine if search integration can be configured.

 What if the knowledge base host has an API?
 Can we use that to integrate?